This is us

 Photo: Matej Povše

-In the hyper‑informational age, when more and more media outlets are becoming carriers of party propaganda, investigative journalism is the one that ensures the transmission of high‑quality information.
+In the information age, when more and more media are becoming couriers of political propaganda, investigative journalism is the one that is concerned with transmitting quality information.

-Žan Premrov holds a degree in history and cultural anthropology and is pursuing a pedagogical master’s degree in history.
-Before joining Oštro, he worked from 2021 as a contributor to the current‑affairs desk at Radio Študent.
+Žan Premrov is a graduate of history and cultural anthropology and a student of the pedagogical master’s degree in history.
+Before coming to Oštro, he worked as a journalist for the political editorial office of Radio Študent since 2021.

 eva@ostro.si